-I am a third year Sociology Ph.D researcher at the University of Warwick.
+I am a final year Sociology Ph.D researcher at the University of Warwick.

 E dot Tsukamoto at warwick dot ac dot uk

-My research focuses on the online audience's reactions to wildlife docu-soaps.
-I am interested in how the dramatic story-telling narratives and the humanization and the individualization of animal characters might influence on the audience's perceptions and attitudes towards animals.
-Also, I have a great interest on how the human-animal relationship had changed between the modernity and the post-modernity.
-In my research, I centralize the idea that people are more empathetic towards animals in post-modernity, and I propose how such attitude is reflected by the online audience's reactions towards wildlife docu-soaps online.
+My research focuses on the online audience's responses to representations of animals in wildlife docu-soaps.
+I am interested in how the dramatic story-telling narratives and the humanization and the individualization of animal characters might influence the audience's perceptions and attitudes towards animals.
+Also, I am interested in how online communities could be educational to users by exchanging information and encouraging each other to be critical towards media products.
+In my research, I centralize the idea that people are increasingly more empathetic towards non-human animals in post-modernity, and I propose how such attitude might be reflected in the online audience's responses towards wildlife docu-soaps online.

 My research interests are:

-human-animal relationship, humanization and individualization of animals (animal characters), story-telling, media framing and narratives, media representations of animals, conservation, public engagement
+human-animal relations, humanization and individualization of animals (animal characters), story-telling, media framing and narratives, media representations of animals, conservation, public engagement